adamzuyang/plextech-forge-onboarding/README.md

 ## Setup: Forge

-To setup Forge, we will mostly be following the instructions [here](https://developer.atlassian.com/platform/forge/getting-started/), but following this README guide should be sufficient to get you up and running.
+This section is based on the Forge documentation [here](https://developer.atlassian.com/platform/forge/getting-started/), but following this README guide should be sufficient to get you up and running.

 ### Installing Forge